4 Mistakes Online Instructors Make that Ruin their Career to Oblivion

-While there certainly other factors that you can look into when deciding how much you’ll price your course, the points that I shared above is almost always good enough to point you in the right direction concerning how much enrolling to your online course would cost.
+While there certainly other factors that you can look into when deciding how much you’ll price your course, the points that I shared above are almost always good enough to point you in the right direction concerning how much enrolling in your online course would cost.

 4. Focusing on writing about the things they like.
 Not about what their audience needs.

 I get it.
 There is certainly value in aligning your course’s modules on the things that you are passionate about, after all, if you aren’t writing about the things that you like, then there is a good chance that you’ll get burned out in no time.

 However, while you may be correct in writing about the things that you are passionate about, you need to realize that you are creating an online course not so YOU can learn, your online course is for your target audience — you want THEM to learn.